 Is this a realistic solution for plastic pollution?

-Plastic-eating mushrooms aren’t the answer to our waste problem—at least, not yet.
-Right now, fungi work pretty slowly and have only been shown to work with a few types of polymers.13 And just because things have worked out in some tightly controlled lab conditions, doesn’t mean that they’re a sure-fire solution to combat plastics out in the wild or at an industrial facility.
-Scientists typically work with simplified versions of these polymers, but the products we use and dispose of every day also include chemical additives like hardeners, so it’s not clear how fungi would perform on these other ingredients.
+Mushrooms that eat plastic aren’t the answer to our waste problem—at least, not yet.
+Currently, fungi work pretty slowly and have only been shown to work with a few polymers.13 And just because things have worked out in some tightly controlled lab conditions doesn’t mean they’re a sure-fire solution to combat plastics out in the wild or at an industrial facility.
+Scientists typically work with simplified versions of these polymers, but the products we use and dispose of daily also include chemical additives like hardeners, so it’s unclear how fungi would perform on these other ingredients.

 What would need to happen for this to become part of the recycling process?